huBioinfo/CytoCommunity/README.md

     conda create --name CytoCommunity --file requirements.txt
     ```

 Note that the command should be executed in the directory containing the environment.yml or requirements.txt file.
 And if you use the .txt file, please convert it to the UTF-8 format.
-Installation should take around 8 minutes.

 Alternatively, the requirements can also be installed directly in a new conda environment:
 ```